School Options in BC

-- Ask about necessary support and materials your child needs
+- Ask about the necessary support and materials your child needs

 - Involve your current support team in this transition

-If you are starting a new school or changing schools mid-year enroll as soon as possible.
-Even while not taking full enrollment information most schools will have a waitlist for students, often accepted on a first come, first serve basis as spots become available.
+- If you are starting at a new school or changing schools mid-year enroll as soon as possible.
+Even while not taking full enrollment information most schools will have a waitlist for students, often accepted on a first-come, first-serve basis as spots become available.
 You can be on several waitlists.
 However, you are often required to have an address within the local area.

-If you live within a school’s catchment area, they are obligated to enroll your child.
+- If you live within a school’s catchment area, they are often obligated to enroll your child.
 However, sometimes you can be waitlisted if they are at capacity with designated students.

 How do schools use the funding they receive from the Ministry of Education?

 Public school districts use what is described as a pooled funding method.
 All funding goes into a general pool for all schools and each district will ask for the resources and support they need for their schools and students.
 Communication with your school team, participation in the IEP process, and support with advocating is important to ensuring your child’s needs are being heard and addressed.
 The designation funding does not guarantee direct educational assistance to your child, so it is also important to discuss the level of support you feel is needed for your child with the school team.
 Many Districts are currently facing budget shortages, so it is vital to be vocal for your child as support may be limited.

 Although some Independent schools may use a pooled funding method similar to the public system, most often, a portion of the funds received for a student is assigned as a budget to assist in providing support and resources necessary to reach goals outlined in a student’s IEP.
 The budget amount will vary depending on the school, expense decisions are made as a team and must directly relate to IEP goals.

 All school-based funding designation funding disbursement happens twice a school year in the fall & winter terms.